 Most Orphans Want to Know Their Biological Parents

-Having a nonprofit that works with orphans has given my wife and me opportunities to hear people’s stories (watch what we are doing in China).
-One common theme for families that adopt, no matter how nearly perfect they are, most adopted kids are interested in finding out about their biological parents.
+Having had a nonprofit that worked with orphans, my wife and I had the privilege of hearing many of their stories (watch a video about our time in China).
+One common theme for families that adopt, no matter how nearly perfect, is most adopted kids are interested in finding out about their biological parents.
 Recently, I saw that there is a TV reality show, Find My Family, that tracks people through the process of finding either parents or children.

 One of the girls we helped in China had her mother leave her when she was six months old.
 This girl had heard rumors that her mother was now in the capital of the province we were in, about 50km from our farm.
 She said that every time she went into that city she would be looking into faces of the 8 million people in that city to see if she may run into her mother.